Qumulo/docs/administrator-guide/protecting-data/managing-snapshots.md

 1. If you have more than 50 snapshots, click {% include inline_image.html alt="Pagination controls" file="managing-snapshots-pagination.png" max-width="40" %} to navigate the snapshot pages.

-   You can also use the controls at the bottom of the table to navigate to a specific page or change the number of rows per page.
+   You can also use the controls at the bottom of the table to navigate to a specific page or change the number of rows for each page.

 ## To Find a Specific Snapshot